MicroCoreLabs/Projects/README.md

-    Wheelwriter2 - Arduino Leonardo based Printer Option for the IBM Wheelwriter 5 Brother Typewriter - Arduino Leonardo converts Serial RX to a Brother Word Processor EPROM Emulator - Small PCB which uses Teensy 4.0 to emulate up a 64KB 27C512 EPROM
+    Wheelwriter2 - Arduino Leonardo based Printer Option for the IBM Wheelwriter 5 Brother Typewriter - Arduino Leonardo converts Serial RX to a Brother Word Processor EPROM Emulator - Small PCB which uses Teensy 4.0 to emulate up a 64KB 27C512 EPROM MCL64_Tester - Extensive, menu-based, tests for the Commodore 64 motherboard

 For questions email me at www.MicroCoreLabs.com